Thane (Scotland): Cultural associations

 In William Shakespeare's Macbeth (1606), the character Macbeth holds the title "Thane of Glamis", and later, "Thane of Cawdor".

 The historical King Macbeth fought a Thane of Cawdor who died in battle, but he did not thereby acquire the title himself.
+The character Macduff is Thane of Fife.

 The 2nd Earl of Cawdor wrote a history of the Thanes of Cawdor, in 1742, published in 1859.

 In the video game The Elder Scrolls V: Skyrim, the player character is able to receive the honorary title of Thane of Whiterun (and other "holds") by completing quests for the local Jarl.
 The title allows the player to purchase land within various holds, such as Whiterun or Falkreath.